Pathoschild/smapi-mod-dump/source/Goodbye American English/README.md

 #### Independent edits ####

 Unique preserve edits can be done when AllowAdvancedNameReplacer is true (which is the default) in the config.
+Generic edits are mutually exclusive (can only prefix or suffix, not both).
+Unique edits will override generic edits.

+##### 1.6.0 #####
+Unique edits are in the form "P_(O)ObjectID_PreserveType":"EditType/NameToReplaceWith".

+To break it down:

+The ObjectID refers to the object ID of the item to replace the preserve name for. i.e Potato's ID to change Potato Juice to something else.

+The PreserveType refers to the preserve to change.
+Either: "Juice", "Wine", "Pickles", "Jelly", "Roe" or "Honey".

+The EditType can be one of "prefix", "suffix" or "replace".
+Basically, put the preserve word before "prefix" or after "suffix" the object name. "replace" will replace the entire name with something else.
+For "replace" using {0} will insert the object name in it's place.

+E.g "P_(O)613_Jelly": "suffix/Sauce", (this changes Apple Jelly to Apple Sauce)

+##### 1.5.0 #####

 Unique edits are in the form "ObjectID_PreserveType":"P/EditType/NameToReplaceWith".

 To break it down:

 The ObjectID refers to the object ID of the item to replace the preserve name for. i.e Potato's ID to change Potato Juice to something else.

 The PreserveType refers to the preserve to change.
 Either: "Juice", "Wine", "Pickles", "Jelly", "Roe" or "Honey".